basecamp/bc3-api/sections/comments.md

 }
 ```

 This endpoint will return `200 OK` with the current JSON representation of the message if the update was a success.
 See the [Get a comment](#get-a-comment) endpoint for more info on the payload.
+The `Location` header will contain a URL to the HTML version of the updated comment.

 ###### Copy as cURL: